TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/module.rst

 .. c:function:: PyModuleDef* PyModule_GetDef(PyObject *module)

-   Return a pointer to the :c:type:`PyModuleDef` struct from which the module was created, or *NULL* if the module wasn't created from a definition.
+   Return a pointer to the :c:type:`PyModuleDef` struct kutoka which the module was created, or *NULL* if the module wasn't created kutoka a definition.

 .. c:function:: PyObject* PyModule_GetFilenameObject(PyObject *module)